Difetra/Digestive-Tract/Docs/Docs.md

  ### Absorption

+The small intestine

 water absorption rate in small bowel - 0.035mL/min per cm of bowel or 2.6-7.2mL/cm/hr

 large intestine can absorb as much as 5 liters of water a day

+### Empty Rate

+Stomach empty rate depends on caloric density and volume, but also can be influenced by the concentration and length of the small intestine exposed to nutrients.

 ### Fecal Facts